Keytruda (pembrolizumab)

 The clinical trial is called KEYNOTE-028 and involved thirteen research teams in six different countries.
 The trial included twenty-five patients with pleural mesothelioma who had already received at least one chemotherapy treatment before the trial.

-In 2020, the FDA approved Keytruda for certain mesothelioma patients.
-The approval is contingent on genetic factors.
-This includes patients with solid tumors with a high tumor mutational burden.
-Mesothelioma is one of the most common cancers with this designation.[4]
+In 2020, the FDA approved Keytruda for TMB-H and this includes certain mesothelioma patients.
+The approval is contingent on genetic factors, not the location of tumors.
+Mesothelioma is one of the most common cancers to have the TMB-H.[6]

 Keytruda for Asbestos Lung Cancer